joemoose/psiops/docs/index.md

 As the players attempt to overcome the obstacle with *action rolls*, progress is marked on the *clock* by the outcomes: tick 1 segment with *partial success*, 2 segments with *complete success*, and 3 segments with *critical success*.
 When all segments are ticked, the obstacle is overcome.

 Similarly, impending danger, such as the alert level of guards, may also be tracked on a *clock*.
-The GM ticks segments on the *clock* if players fail action rolls.
+The GM ticks segments on the *clock* if players fail *action rolls*.
 The danger comes to fruition when the *clock* is full—the guards hunt down the intruders, activate an alarm, release the hounds, etc.

 ## Your Character